Narcissistic personality disorderPersonality disorder - borderline; Narcissism

 Exams and Tests

-Narcissistic personality disorder is diagnosed based on a psychological evaluationthat assessesthe history and severity of the symptoms.
+Narcissistic personality disorder is diagnosed based on a psychological evaluation.
+The health care provider will consider how long and how severe the person's symptoms are.

-Outcome of treatment depends on the severity of the disorder.
+Outcome of treatment depends on the severity of the disorder and how willing the person is to change.

 - Relationship, work, and family problems